 Study their growing habits.
 Which vegetables grow best vertically, in single rows, or in blocks?
 Study seed envelopes and seedling packet labels.
 By planting a vertical crop like pole beans, interspersed with a creeping vine like pumpkins, you can maximize space.

 Armed with this information, you’re ready to decide which vegetables you want to grow.
 With a little bit of planning you’ll be able to make informed decisions before drawing your layout.
-(Get more tips for planning what vegetables to grow in your garden.)
+(Get more tips for choosing what vegetables to grow in your garden.)

 Determine the actual size of your garden space.
 Measure your plot carefully on all sides.
 Accurate measurements will allow you to plan how much room you have for plants.

 Use a sheet of graph paper to plot your garden.
 Draw the garden plot according to scale.
 Label areas which get full sun, part shade, or full shade.